Novena MRT station: Location and services

 The station is located between Thomson Road and Sinaran Drive, underneath Novena Square.
 It is in proximity to Tan Tock Seng Hospital, Mount Elizabeth Novena Hospital, Revenue House, United Square and Square 2.
-The station serves the North South Line, and is located between Toa Payoh and Newton stations, with the station code NS20.
+The station serves the North–South Line, and is located between Toa Payoh and Newton stations, with the station code NS20.

 Design

 Novena station's design is similar to that of Toa Payoh station, with a gross area of 8,000 m2 and two levels, reaching a depth of 15 m.
 The upper level acts as the station's concourse, and is used for ticketing control, while the lower-level houses the station's platforms.
 The station also contains walls clad in white tiles, and pillars that are emerald green.

 When the station first opened, it included a sunken plaza, along with a landscaped pedestrian mall.
 The station's exits also were fitted with a steel honeycomb-like framework.

+As a part of the heritage-themed comic connect by SMRT, the station features a mural by local artist David Liew.
+It depicts the Novena Church (The Church of St. Alphonsus), the former Jewish cemetery that was cleared for the station, Middleton Hospital (formerly called the Government Infectious Disease Hospital, and the Tan Tock Seng Hospital, as well as historical figures such as American Consul Joseph Balestier and merchants Hoo Ah Kay, Seah Liang Seah, and Tan Tock Seng.